RedisLabs/redislabs-docs/content/connect/install.md

 Redis Data Integration helps connect traditional relational database systems (RDBMS) to Redis Enterprise.
 It does this by ingesting (_importing_) row-based data into a target Redis database.

+{{<note>}}The features described here are currently in preview.
+Behavior may change before general availability.
+We recommend against using preview features in production environments.{{</note>}}

 The Redis Data Integration command-line interface (CLI) helps you set up a new Redis Data Integration instance and configure the connections between your source data and Redis Enterprise.

 The Redis Data Integration CLI requires network access to the Redis Enterprise cluster API; it uses port 9443 by default.

-{{<note>}}This information describes features currently in preview.
-Behavior may change before general availability.{{</note>}}

 ## Install Redis Data Integration CLI

-Redis ConData Integrationnect CLI requires Python 3.7 or later.
+Redis Data Integration provides a command-line interface (CLI) called `redis-di` to install and manage Redis Data integration.
+The `redis-di` utility requires Python 3.7 or later.

 If your operating system relies on a different version of Python, we recommend installing the latest version of Python and using [virtual environments](https://docs.python.org/3/library/venv.html) to manage Python.

 Specific steps vary according to your operating system and environment.
 The general process is: